 - 1. A summary, such as an outline or brief paragraph, for each criterion your project meets; - 2.
-The Project Information Form, OR a pre-application for the San Francisco Bay Restoration Authority or any grant.
+The Project Information Form, OR a pre-application for the San Francisco Bay Restoration Authority, or any grant for projects occurring in the SF Bay Area.